Can You Buy a House After Bankruptcy, Foreclosure, or Short Sale?

-As an attorney who helps people in financial distress, I have the sometimes unpleasant task of discussing with clients their choice to walk away from a home that they have owned for years, whether it is during bankruptcy, through foreclosure, or a short sale.
+As a Florida attorney who helps people in financial distress, I have the sometimes unpleasant task of discussing with clients their choice to walk away from a home that they have owned for years, whether it is during bankruptcy, through foreclosure, or a short sale.

 The first question, naturally, is: Will I ever qualify to purchase a home again after I file for bankruptcy?

 The answer is yes.
 Though, there are many factors that one must consider about yourself:

 - Marital status